BinaryMuse/fluxxor/site/contents/documentation/actions.md

 Namespaced Actions
 ------------------

-Fluxxor will iterate over objets in your actions definition, allowing for namespaced actions:
+Fluxxor will iterate over objects in your actions definition, allowing for namespaced actions:

 ```javascript
 var actions = {